The information on this page is up to date at the time of publication.

 STAY SAFE & WELL

-IMPACT ON SERVICES DURING THE CORONAVIRUS OUTBREAK
+IMPACT ON TOWN COUNCIL SERVICES DURING THE CORONAVIRUS OUTBREAK

 Public Meetings and Events – All public meetings and events are suspended to protect attendees.
 Video conferencing is being used to host all meetings of the Council and this will be regularly reviewed.

 Allotments – We will be guided by the National Allotment Society who confirm that allotments will remain open to tenants.